jorjboi/jorjboi.github.io/_projects/cloth_sim.md

 ### Texture Mapping

-The default vertex shader also provides the fragment shader with a uv coordinate to index into the texture uniform with the built-in GLSL function `texture(sampler2D tex, vec2 uv)`.
+The default vertex shader also provides the fragment shader with a UV coordinate to index into the texture uniform with the built-in GLSL function `texture(sampler2D tex, vec2 uv)`.
 Now, we can apply pre-loaded textures to the cloth as well:

 ### Displacement and Bump Mapping